tasdikrahman/tasdikrahman.me/about.md

 I am always a [tweet](https://twitter.com/tasdikrahman) away if you have something interesting in mind.

-If you are `IRC` person, I will be there with the handle `tasdikrahman` hanging around OFTC as well as on freenode.
+If you are an `IRC` person, I will be there with the handle `tasdikrahman` hanging around OFTC as well as on freenode.

 _I write about a lot of things on this blog, but it doesn't and has never represented the opinion of any of my employers_